ansible-collections/community.postgresql/README.md

 ## Governance

-We, [the PostgreSQL working group](https://github.com/ansible-collections/community.postgresql/wiki/PostgreSQL-Working-Group), use [the community pinboard](https://github.com/ansible-collections/community.postgresql/issues/30) for general announcements and discussions.
+We, [the PostgreSQL working group](https://forum.ansible.com/g/PostgreSQLTeam), use [the forum](https://forum.ansible.com/tag/postgresql) posts tagged with `postgresql` for general announcements and discussions.

 The process of decision making in this collection is based on discussing and finding consensus among participants.

 Every voice is important and every idea is valuable.
-If you have something on your mind, create an issue or dedicated discussion and let's discuss it!
+If you have something on your mind, create an issue or dedicated forum [discussion](https://forum.ansible.com/new-topic?title=topic%20title&body=topic%20body&category=project&tags=postgresql) and let's discuss it!

 ## External requirements